Indices & Benchmarks

 Corporate Human Rights Benchmark

 Corporate Human Rights Benchmark examine and compare human rights practices and procedures of 230 of the largest publicly listed companies, globally.
 Tesco actively engages with the Corporate Human Rights Benchmark survey and supports the principles of its ambition.
 In 2020, due to the COVID-19 pandemic and associated impacts globally, companies in the agricultural products sector were only assessed on a subset of the Corporate Human Rights Benchmark (CHRB) methodology, namely the CHRB core United Nations Guiding Principles indicators.
 Following completion of the 2020 survey, we achieved a score of 82% under the Agricultural Products and Apparel sector methodologies.
 This placed us as the highest ranking global retailer.

 Know the Chain

 Know the Chain assesses the 43 largest companies in the food and beverage sector every two years, benchmarking them across seven forced labour themes.
 The latest 2020 benchmark ranked Tesco first out of the 43 companies with a score of 65/100.
 The report noted our leading practices on matters such as worker voice and responsible purchasing practices.

 Workforce Disclosure Initiative

 The Workforce Disclosure Initiative applies focus on company workforce data and management policies across business operations, from direct employees to those working in the supply chain.
-We participated for the first time in 2019 achieving an overall disclosure score of 55%, which is above its average indicators for all participating companies (118) and the sector and country.
+We continued our participation in 2020 and achieved an overall disclosure score of 75%, which is above both the average disclosure score for all companies participating and those of our sector.